chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

     <tr>
       <th>Value</th>
         <td>
           <code>str</code>.
 This text describes and differentiates the dataset from other datasets in the same collection.
-It is displayed on a page in the cellxgene Data Portal that also has the collection name.
+It is displayed on a page in CELLxGENE Discover that also has the collection name.
 To illustrate, the first dataset name in the <a href="https://cellxgene.cziscience.com/collections/b52eb423-5d0d-4645-b217-e1c6d38b2e72">Cells of the adult human heart collection</a> is "All — Cells of the adult human heart".<br><br>It is STRONGLY RECOMMENDED that each dataset <code>title</code> in a collection is unique and does not depend on other metadata such as a different  <code>assay</code> to disambiguate it from other datasets in the collection.
         </td>
     </tr>
 </tbody></table>